cmongis/imagejfx-tutorials/README.md

  - Create a complete diagram displaying the different interactions and consequences of the interactions on the model and on the interface (stay far from any implementation details)
  - Create a separate class that contains the whole the model
  - Use interfaces to specify the model
- - Put padding inside your interface to let it breath
+ - Put paddings inside your UI to let it breath
+ - Search for some UX Design / UI Design articles

 ## SciJava